 POLICY FOR DUES REBATES TO SECTIONS

-Member dues subventions received from APA by the Chapter shall be allocated (rebated) to the Sections based on 17% of the actual amount received by the Chapter.
+Member dues subventions received from National APA by the Chapter shall be allocated (rebated) to the Sections based on 17% of the actual amount received by the Chapter.
 Each Section shall receive its proportional share of the rebate based upon the current number of members in each Section.
 Chapter-only dues shall be rebated to the Sections at the rate of $15 per Chapter-only member.
 The Chapter-only dues rebate shall be provided to the Sections at the beginning of each year based on the Chapter-only dues received during the prior year.
-Sections shall receive the subvention rebates upon receipt by the Chapter of the corresponding quarterly subvention check from National and upon receipt and approval by the accounting services contractor of section quarterly financial reports.
+Sections shall receive the subvention rebates upon receipt by the Chapter of the corresponding quarterly subvention check from National APA and upon receipt and approval by the Chapter bookkeeper of Section quarterly financial reports.

 EXPENSE AND REIMBURSEMENT POLICIES

-This section contains the policies that govern the Chapter’s payments for certain expenses, including reimbursements for expenses incurred by Board members, appointed advisors and others in the course of their duties on behalf of APA California.
+This section contains the policies that govern the Chapter’s payments for certain expenses, including reimbursements for expenses incurred by Board members, appointed advisors, contractors and others in the course of their duties on behalf of APA California.

 General Expense Reimbursement Policies

-Expenses are paid only upon submittal of paid receipts or other written documentation of costs incurred to the Chapter Accounting Services contractor, along with a completed member expense form (available on the Chapter website, Board Activities > Board Binder).
+Expenses are paid only upon submittal of paid receipts or other written documentation of costs incurred to the Chapter bookkeeper, along with a completed member expense form (available on the Chapter website, Board Activities > Board Binder).

 Requests for reimbursement should be submitted within 30 days of the expense, but in all cases must be submitted before the end of the calendar year in which the expense was incurred.
 Reimbursement requests submitted after the end of the calendar year will only be paid if approved by the VP for Administration and/or the Board.